Private car transfer from Rome to Naples

 After your trip from Rome, you’ll be hungry to start exploring the home of pizza.
 Here are some of the best things to do when you get to Naples.

-Along with admiring the distinctive architecture, you can also learn about local saint Dr. Giuseppe Moscati, who dedicated his incredibly long-lived career to healing the poor in the 19th century.
+Along with admiring the distinctive architecture, you can also learn about the local saint Dr. Giuseppe Moscati, who dedicated his incredibly long-lived career to healing the poor in the 19th century.

 Hidden beneath the streets of Naples, the Fontanelle Cemetery is in an old quarry that has existed since the 17th century.
 Some 250,000 plague victims are interred here, their bones piled out in the open.
 While the sight might scare you at first, there’s a strong tradition of caring for these lost souls.
 You might glimpse someone tending to their designated skeleton while you learn more about this practice.